 These hands have nothing to do with the Congo, explains Antwerp mayor Bart De Wever.
 They’re about Antwerp.
-According to local legend, a mythical giant once lived near the Scheldt river and made everyone pay to cross the river.
-If anyone objected, he cut one of their hands and threw it in the river.
+According to local legend, a mythical giant once lived near the Scheldt river and charged a toll to everyone who crossed the river.
+If anyone objected, he cut off one of their hands and threw it in the river.
 A hero named Brabo finally killed the giant and threw one of his hands into the river.

 The Dutch words “hand werpen” (“hand throw”) became the name Antwerp.
 A statue of Brabo stands in city center; he holds a hand in the air, poised to throw it as water spurts from the wrist.

 Does that mean it’s okay to buy and sell chocolate hands in Antwerp?
 I believe two more points should be considered.

 First, symbolism matters.
 In the United States, the Confederate flag has been a controversial symbol for many decades.
 In 1861, thirteen slave-holding southern states seceded from the U.S.A., calling themselves the Confederate States.
 A chief cause, and the one identified with the Confederacy today, was slavery.
 After the Civil War, these states rejoined the U.S, but many incorporated the Confederate flag into their state flag.
 This was defended with statements such as: “This isn’t a defense of racism, it represents regional pride.”
 Maybe.
 Maybe they were fibbing.
 Rarely if ever did the people waving the Confederate flag ever take a stance against racism.